vxzzi/Geospatial-Analysis-of-Road-Traffic-Accidents-in-the-United-Kingdom/README.md

 # Geospatial-Analysis-of-Road-Traffic-Accidents-in-the-United-Kingdom
 Analysis of the first and second order effects of the spatial distribution of road traffic accidents in the United Kingdom in 2018

+The geographic location of every RTA reported in the United Kingdom in 2018 was plotted using the universal transvere mercator coordinate reference system as the basemap.
+These locations were recorded using a global positioning system (GPS) by the Police Force attending the accident scene.
+It can be observed that there are concentrations of RTAs in certain areas in the United Kingdom than in others.
+Point pattern analysis (PPA) of the spatial data can be useful in identifying “Hotspots” where RTAs occur the most (Bailey and Gatrell, 1995; O’Sullivan and Unwin, 2002).
+The existence of hotspots suggests a dependence between individual RTAs based on their spatial attributes which can be linked to other causal factors (Flahaut et al., 2003).